-Additionally, it has been postulated that the sinuses produce mucous that is free of environmental contaminants.
-This mucus is then secreted into the superior and middle meatus in order to mitigate the contamination present in the mucous that is in contact with the air and its contaminants.
+Additionally, it has been postulated that the sinuses produce mucus that is free of environmental contaminants.
+This mucus is then secreted into the superior and middle meatus in order to mitigate the contamination present in the mucus that is in contact with the air and its contaminants.

 These functions would be compromised in instances where the paranasal sinuses are filled with fluid and are unable to be drained.
 The anterior paranasal sinuses (anterior ethmoid air cells, maxillary, and frontal) drain their contents by way of the ostiomeatal complex (unit).
 This cluster of ostia and their corresponding drainage channels are located on the lateral wall of the nasal cavity, deep to the middle concha.
-Contents of the anterior paranasal sinuses that enter the ostiomeatal complex will subsequently drain into the middle meatus before travelling into the nasopharynx.
+Contents of the anterior paranasal sinuses that enter the ostiomeatal complex will subsequently drain into the middle meatus before traveling into the nasopharynx.

 The most striking feature of the ostiomeatal complex is the laterally protruding structure spanning the middle third of the middle concha, called the bulla ethmoidalis (ethmoid bulla).
 The convexed bulge is created by the presence of the middle ethmoidal air cells and as a result, it contains an ostium that drains this space.

-Located anteroinferiorly to the ethmoid bulla, and posterior to the uncinate process, is a curved furrow called the hiatus semilunaris.
+Located anteroinferiorly to the ethmoid bulla, and posterior to the uncinate process is a curved furrow called the hiatus semilunaris.
 It contains the maxillary ostium and an accessory maxillary ostium towards the inferior aspect of the groove and the ostia of the anterior ethmoidal air cells anteriorly.
 This groove is continuous with the ethmoidal infundibulum, which courses superiorly and deep to the anterior aspect of the middle concha and lateral to the orbital plate of the ethmoid bone.
-The frontal sinus is therefore able to communicate with, and drain its contents into the ostiomeatal complex because of the connection between its frontonasal duct (recess) and the ethmoidal infundibulum.
+The frontal sinus is, therefore, able to communicate with and drain its contents into the ostiomeatal complex because of the connection between its frontonasal duct (recess) and the ethmoidal infundibulum.

 Several types of anatomical variations, of either pre-developmental or post-developmental aetiologies, have been observed in the ostiomeatal complex.
-The structures most frequently affected include the uncinate process, nasal septum and middle turbinate.
+The structures most frequently affected include the uncinate process, nasal septum, and middle turbinate.

 The middle turbinate may be congenitally filled with air (pneumatized).
 Clinicians refer to this variation as a concha bullosa.
-Also, there are also instances where the middle turbinate develops in a sigmoid shape – with a superior convexity, and an inferior concavity.
+Also, there are also instances where the middle turbinate develops in a sigmoid shape – with a superior convexity and an inferior concavity.
 This condition is referred to as a paradoxical middle turbinate.